oladimejitaiwoodusote/Instagram-Mock/README.md

 ### Frontend (React App)

-- Open new terminal and navigate to the client directory `cd ..` `cd client`
+- Open a new terminal and navigate to the client directory `cd ..` `cd client`
 - Install the necessary npm packages `npm install`
 - Start the React development server `npm run`